 When Biltmore opens its doors for this year’s Christmas Celebration, the excitement will be contagious.
-Have you heard about the changes?
-Be prepared and plan your visit with my Local Guide to Biltmore at Christmas!
+Plan your visit with my Local Guide to Biltmore at Christmas.

 I’ve lived in Asheville, NC all of my life, and have visited the Biltmore Estate hundreds of times.
 My mother retired from working at Biltmore, and many of our family outings were spent on the grounds exploring new treasures.
 For this reason, I hold a special place in my heart for this beautiful estate…especially during the holidays.

 It’s true what they say about George Vanderbilt’s majestic home.
 It’s enchanting, magical, and grander than you could ever imagine!

 On my last visit, it was one of the most beautiful nights I can remember.
 The sun was setting in its vivid glory, casting a reflection on the pool in front of the Biltmore House that was simply breathtaking.

 Like us, George Vanderbilt must have loved watching reflections of his vast home shimmering on the water.
 When he built his famous mansion, he made sure there were reflecting pools in all the right places.

 Vanderbilt inherited a massive amount of wealth from his family who made their fortune in the steamboat and railroad businesses.
 In 1889, George set out to build the largest private home in the United States, which he ultimately named Biltmore.
 But, even with his fortune, Vanderbilt had a grasp on the importance of treating people kindly…especially his workers on the estate.

 Every year, Vanderbilt would throw a huge party for the children of his employees, and made sure each one had a special gift.
 Christmas at Biltmore became an event to remember, and George’s family has been very gracious to carry on that tradition throughout the years.